 About Mary

-Hip Hop – Roots in Break, Pop n’ Lock, and Juke
+Hip Hop – Roots in Break, Pop n’ Lock, Vogue-ing, Street Jazz, House and Juke.
+Lived its beginnings.

 • Ballet (Vaganova, Cecchetti, R.A.D.
-Bournonville, French, and Balanchine eclectic based) Pointe
+Bournonville, French, and Balanchine eclectic based) Pointe, traditional Men’s Ballet classes now accessible to everyone.

-• Jazz (Duncan, Giordano, and Fosse based within the vernacular of African Diaspora)
+• Jazz (Duncan, Giordano, and Fosse based within the vernacular of Haitian/African Diaspora via Katherine Dunham)

-• Modern (Limon, Cunningham, Bartenieff, and Graham based – sanctioned by Anthony Morgan to teach Martha Graham technique up to intermediate level)
+• Modern (Limon, Cunningham, Bartenieff, and Graham based – sanctioned by Anthony Morgan to teach Martha Graham technique on behalf of the school in N.Y.C.)

 • Contemporary